siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 For example, the sliding [TimeWindow](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/query/processor/stream/window/TimeWindowProcessor.java)
 (`window.time()`) creates a corresponding `expired event` for each `current event` that arrives, adds the `expired event`s to the window, adds an entry to the scheduler to notify when that event need to be expired, and finally sends the `current event` to the next processor for subsequent processing.
-The scheduler notifies the window by sending a `timer event`, and when the window receives an indication that the expected expiry time has come for the oldest event in the window via a a `timer event` or by other means, it removes the `expired event` from the window and passes that to the next processor.
+The scheduler notifies the window by sending a `timer event`, and when the window receives an indication that the expected expiry time has come for the oldest event in the window via a `timer event` or by other means, it removes the `expired event` from the window and passes that to the next processor.

 ![Siddhi Time Window](../../images/architecture/siddhi-time-window.png "Siddhi Time Window")